 You can purchase some reasonably priced Saffron HERE.

 Please don’t think you can’t make this soup without saffron.
 You can!

 If you have never had saffron, then you will never miss it.
 Saffron has a very distinct smell and taste.
 I have never had anything that smells or tastes quite as it does.
 It is hard to describe, and I cannot put it into words.
 The only way to find out what saffron tastes like is to try it yourself.

 I highly encourage you to purchase some saffron and try using it in this beautiful soup.
 Once you know the level of flavor that saffron can bring to a dish, you will never forget it.
 It’s pretty amazing!

-Spanish Chorizo is a highly seasoned chopped or ground pork sausage that adds big flavor to Spanish cuisine.
-It is made with garlic and Spanish smoked paprika, giving it a deep red color and smoky flavor.
+Spanish Chorizo is a highly seasoned chopped or ground pork sausage that adds a big flavor to Spanish cuisine.
+Chorizo is made of garlic and Spanish smoked paprika, which gives it a deep red color and smoky flavor.
 You can purchase it in both a sweet or spicy variety.

 We like our chorizo spicy!